 Tissue engineering and regenerative medicine

-I am also UG Admissions Tutor to the School of Pharmacy and coordinate recruitment activities and selection of candidates
+I am also UG Admissions Tutor to the School of Pharmacy and coordinate recruitment activities (open days, offer holder days) and selection of candidates to the MPharm course in particular.

 My research interests focus mainly on stem cells (embryonic, 'adult' and fetal origins) and their applications in tissue engineering, particularly the osteoblast and bone tissue.
 I am involved in a… read more